Methanogen: Comparative genomics and molecular signatures

 Modern DNA or RNA sequencing approaches has elucidated several genomic markers specific to several groups of methanogens.
 One such finding isolated nine methanogens from genus Methanoculleus and found that there were at least 2 trehalose synthases genes that were found in all nine genomes.
 Thus far, the gene has been observed only in this genus, therefore it can be used as a marker to identify the archaea Methanoculleus.
 As sequencing techniques progress and databases become populated with an abundance of genomic data, a greater number of strains and traits can be identified, but many genera have remained understudied.
 For example, halophilic methanogens are potentially important microbes for carbon cycling in coastal wetland ecosystems but seem to be greatly understudied.
 One recent publication isolated a novel strain from genus Methanohalophilus which resides in sulfide-rich seawater.
 Interestingly, they have isolated several portions of this strain's genome that are different from other isolated strains of this genus (Methanohalophilus mahii, Methanohalophilus halophilus, Methanohalophilus portucalensis, Methanohalophilus euhalbius).
 Some differences include a highly conserved genome, sulfur and glycogen metabolisms and viral resistance.
 Genomic markers consistent with the microbes environment have been observed in many other cases.
 One such study found that methane producing archaea found in hydraulic fracturing zones had genomes which varied with vertical depth.
 Subsurface and surface genomes varied along with the constraints found in individual depth zones, though fine-scale diversity was also found in this study.
-It is important to recognize that genomic markers pointing at environmentally relevant factors are often non-exclusive.
+Genomic markers pointing at environmentally relevant factors are often non-exclusive.
 A survey of Methanogenic Thermoplasmata has found these organisms in human and animal intestinal tracts.
 This novel species was also found in other methanogenic environments such as wetland soils, though the group isolated in the wetlands did tend to have a larger number of genes encoding for anti-oxidation enzymes that were not present in the same group isolated in the human and animal intestinal tract.
 A common issue with identifying and discovering novel species of methanogens is that sometimes the genomic differences can be quite small, yet the research group decides they are different enough to separate into individual species.
 One study took a group of Methanocellales and ran a comparative genomic study.
 The three strains were originally considered identical, but a detailed approach to genomic isolation showed differences among their previously considered identical genomes.
 Differences were seen in gene copy number and there was also metabolic diversity associated with the genomic information.